Estonian Drone Defence Network – Fortisky

 - the work of engineers and experts,

-If this phase is successful, we can start product development and certification and bring the safety net to the market.
+If this stage is successful, we can begin product development and certification and bring the protective net to market.

-Estonian inventors with an interest in developing technical systems and mechanical solutions.
-The idea was born in Ukraine in 2025, when the author saw with his own eyes the consequences of drone strikes on civilian buildings.
+An Estonian inventor with an interest in developing technical systems and mechanical solutions.
+The idea was conceived in Ukraine in 2025, when the inventor witnessed first-hand the consequences of drone strikes on civilian buildings.

-Currently, an Estonian civil engineer is involved in the project to help assess the suitability of the system for different buildings and structures.
-In addition, negotiations are ongoing with various experts, including from the defence industry and customer relations.
+An Estonian civil engineer is currently also involved in the project, helping to assess the system’s suitability for various buildings and structures.
+In addition, negotiations are underway with various experts, including those in the defence industry and the field of customer relations.

-Your name will appear on the list of supporters. www.fortisky.eu (Website will be published soon).
+Your name will appear on the list of supporters. www.fortisky.eu (Website launching soon)

-Your name will be added to the list of contributors. www.fortisky.eu (Website will be published soon).
+Your name will appear on the list of supporters. www.fortisky.eu (Website to be published shortly)

-We will mention you on our blogs, website, social media and various public events as appropriate.
+We will mention you on our blogs, website, social media and at various public events where possible.

-Drone warfare is a modern reality and accidental hits can happen in any country.
+Drone warfare is a modern reality and accidental strikes can occur in any country.

-If we do not develop these solutions before they are really needed, it will be too late.
+If we don’t develop these solutions before they’re actually needed, it will already be too late.